hexops-graveyard/pgtrgm_emperical_measurements/README.md

 This repository contains **extensive, verbose, detailed** information about the behavior of pg_trgm at large scales, particularly for regex search.

+This repository shares how we performed our empirical measurements, for reproducibility by others.

+## Article / paper

-Before viewing this repository, you will likely prefer to read the blog post format first:
+Before viewing this repository, you will likely prefer to read the article which is far less verbose and summarizes the findings more nicely:

 ["Postgres regex search over 10,000 GitHub repositories"](https://devlog.hexops.com/2021/postgres-regex-search-over-10000-github-repositories)

-This repository shares how we performed our empirical measurements, for reproducibility by others.

 ## Overview